 Omegon

 Terminal-native AI agent harness — for operators who build.
 Single binary.
-Ten providers.
+Multiple providers.
 Zero runtime dependencies.

 What is Omegon?

-Omegon is a ~19MB Rust binary that provides a complete AI-assisted development environment.
-It connects to 10 inference providers through native Rust clients (no subprocess shims, no Node.js at runtime), manages persistent project memory across sessions, decomposes work into parallel git worktree children, and tracks design decisions in a knowledge graph — all from your terminal.
+Omegon is ~15MB Rust binary that provides a complete AI-assisted development environment.
+It connects to 14 inference providers through native Rust clients (no subprocess shims, no Node.js at runtime), manages persistent project memory across sessions, compiles project OpenAPI specs into agent tools, decomposes work into parallel git worktree children, and tracks design decisions in a knowledge graph — all from your terminal.

 It is not a wrapper around curl.
 It is not an IDE plugin.
 It is not